HughP/LinguisticsLibrarianList/README.md

 ####Embedding metadata
 _Enriching files according to the best practices outlined in the [Embedded Metadata Manifesto](http://www.embeddedmetadata.org/)_
-* [BWF MetaEdit]() - Open source tool that supports embedding, validating, and exporting of metadata in Broadcast WAVE Format (BWF) files.
+* [BWF MetaEdit](http://sourceforge.net/projects/bwfmetaedit/) - Open source tool that supports embedding, validating, and exporting of metadata in Broadcast WAVE Format (BWF) files.
 Open source code [hosted on sourceforge](http://sourceforge.net/projects/bwfmetaedit/).
 Runs on Windows, Linux, and OS X.
-* [XCorrSound](http://xcorrsound.openpreservation.org/) - Suite of tools for automated quality assurance of audio migration processes.
-Get the code on github https://github.com/openpreserve/scape-xcorrsound

 ##Resources for finding resources
 _These resources are sometimes only aggregators, but other times may also be full content.
 These resources are usually not digital repositories._